jsborjesson/lasp/DOCUMENTATION.md

 Interoperability operator - calls a Ruby method.

+Parameters `(object message & args)`:

-The first argument is the object to send the message to, the second is a string with the message name, and all following arguments are passed in as arguments with that message.
+1. The object to send the message to
+2. A string with the message name
+3. Any number of arguments to be passed along with the message

 ```clojure
 (.
 "01011101" :to_i 2) ; => 93